 In terms of cost effectiveness, I wouldn’t say this is a cheaper way to go compared to the deli.
 But… you get what you pay for.
 Cheap often means low quality and lots of additives.

 You can pretty much rub whatever you want on these depending on your preferences.
 If you want to keep this super clean, I would use a blend of your own spices.
-But, today, I relied on a pre packaged seasoning (gasp!).
-I don’t love all of the ingredients but given I used about ½ a cup of seasoning for the entire turkey breast, I am not too concerned.
+But, I have tired this with many seasonings over the year and you really can’t go wrong.

-Once you rub your turkey with seasoning, you can brown it a bit using the saute function.
-I do this using avocado oil.
-I then rise the pot (this is optional and just a personal preference), put the trivet inside, and pour in 1 cup of chicken broth.
+Once you rub your turkey with seasoning, put the trivet inside, and pour in 1 cup of chicken broth.
 The turkey breast will not be submerged in broth.

 Cook time may vary depending on the size of your breast.
 Make sure you check that the internal temperature is 165F.
 If it isn’t, put the lid back on and cook a bit longer.

 Once cooked, cut off the strings and slice!
-You certainly don’t need a meat slicer like this.
+You certainly don’t need a meat slicer like I have.
 You can cut thinly with a sharp knife but it does take longer.

 - 1 cup chicken broth